Kmehmood94/Machine-Learning/README.md

 ## Exploratory Data Analysis (EDA)

 EDA was performed to understand the distribution of features and their relationships with the target variable.
-Key insights and visualizations can be found in the `02_eda.ipynb` notebook.
+Key insights and visualizations can be found in the `ML_Project_Breast_Cancer_Detection.ipynb` notebook.

 ## Feature Engineering

 Feature engineering was done to create new meaningful features and to select the most relevant ones for modeling.
-The details of this process are documented in the `03_feature_engineering.ipynb` notebook.
+The details of this process are documented in the `ML_Project_Breast_Cancer_Detection.ipynb` notebook.

 ## Modeling

-Several machine learning models were trained and evaluated, including Logistic Regression, Support Vector Machines (SVM), and Random Forests.
-Hyperparameter tuning was performed using grid search to optimize model performance.
-The modeling process is detailed in the `04_modeling.ipynb` notebook.
+Machine learning model were trained and evaluated, including Logistic Regression.

 ## Model Evaluation